Chriserke/MyCode/Android-App-HC05-Arduino-master/Android-App-HC05-Arduino-master/README.md

 ### - About This Application

-This Android Application lets you connect to HC-05 module via Bluetooth and hence lets you send signals to Arduino so that it can perform desired operations successfully.
+This Android Application lets you connect to HC-05 module via Bluetooth and hence lets you send signals to Arduino or any other microcontroller with uart capabilities.
+So that it can perform desired operations successfully.
 The Application sends 5 signals (numbers 1 to 5) that are used to turn a led on or off accordingly.
 It also has a graphing ability to graph incomming data that is received and parsed by their identifier bytes.
 The code is pretty simple and can be ammended for desired applications.

 ### - Screenshots